-The Zamia Corporation opened the Cedar Knoll Galleria on November 8, 1989,12 9 the 600,000 square-foot Cedar Knoll Galleria was completed on the outskirts of Ashland, Kentucky by the Zamia Corporation.
-It opened shortly after the Ashland Town Center opened earlier on October 19.12 Cedar Knoll was anchored by Sears, Stone & Thomas, Phar-Mor and K-Mart, with two planned department stores reserved in the rear.
+The Zamia Corporation opened the Cedar Knoll Galleria on November 8, 1989,12 9 opening only after the Ashland Town Center, which held its own ribbon cutting on October 19.12 Cedar Knoll was anchored by Sears, Stone & Thomas, Phar-Mor and K-Mart, with two planned department stores reserved in the rear.
 Other tenants included Rex TV and Appliances, Jone’s New York, Pollock’s Jewelry and a mix of other stores.
 The food court featured The White Mountain ice cream parlor, Luca’s Pizza, and later Pretzel’s-Plus.
 At its height, the mall boasted an occupancy of 69%.
 The only notable addition to the roster was The Italian Oven later next to K-Mart.
-It opened with an occupancy rate of 69%.

 Between 2001 and 2003, the Meijer Corporation studied the possibility of locating at Cedar Knoll 11 and numerous architectural renderings were completed at a cost of $30,000 to $40,000 each.
 The Target Corporation was also interested in the mall as well, but the reluctance to give out tax incentives from the Boyd County government prevented the developments from taking place.11

 In 2002, Phar-Mor closed all of their southern United States stores including the Cedar Knoll location.
-Hurting matters more, K-Mart also pulled out later in the year, replaced by Artrip’s Market and a flea market in late 2004.
+In addition, K-Mart also pulled out later in the year and was replaced by Artrip’s Market and a flea market in late 2004.
 While they were marginally successful in terms of the number of patrons and sales, it did not compliment the type of market that Zamia was hoping for.
-Shortly after, Zamia went bankrupt and its creditors sold the company at auction 9.
+Shortly after, Zamia went bankrupt and its creditors sold the company at auction.9

-Indiana-based Great Escape Theatres announced on May 11, 2006 that it would construct a state-of-the-art movie house on the former Phar-Mor anchor by November 15.3 Work would include demolition of 11,000 square-feet of existing mall space and the construction of an enclosed atrium to give the theater an “indoor and outdoor feel.”
-Construction began July 21, but Great Escape backed out of the deal just three days later, giving the development rights to Phoenix Theatres.4 Phoenix had more experience with retrofitting existing buildings into theaters.3
+Indiana-based Great Escape Theatres announced on May 11, 2006 that it would construct a state-of-the-art movie house on the site of the former Phar-Mor anchor by November 15.3 Work would include demolition of 11,000 square-feet of existing mall space and the construction of an enclosed atrium to give the theater an “indoor and outdoor feel.”
+Work began July 21 but Great Escape backed out of the deal just three days later.
+It gave development rights to Phoenix Theatres who had more experience with retrofitting existing structures into theaters.
+3 4